 Non-Emergency Medical Transportation (NEMT) is a critical service benefit to ensure that Medicaid members have access and availability to Medicaid covered services, including services carved out of Medicaid Managed Care as well as Value-Added and In Lieu of Services, to obtain medically necessary health care.
-Medicaid Managed Care Health plans shall provide:
+Medicaid Managed Care Health Plans shall provide:

-- 1. NEMT services to ensure that eligible and enrolled Members have coordinated, timely, safe, clean, reliable, medically necessary transportation to and from North Carolina Medicaid and NC Health Choice enrolled providers. - 2.
+- 1. NEMT services to ensure that eligible and enrolled members have coordinated, timely, safe, clean, reliable, medically necessary transportation to and from North Carolina Medicaid enrolled providers. - 2.
 NEMT services in an amount, duration and scope no less than the amount, duration and scope for the same services furnished to members under the Medicaid Direct (formally known as Medicaid Fee-For-Service) program. - 3.
 Scheduling, payment and expense reimbursement for Non-Emergency Medical Transportation (NEMT) services. - 4.
-NEMT services for all eligible and enrolled health plan Members: - a.
-When the Member lacks both means and mode to arrange for their transportation. - b.
-When the Member has access to a suitable mode of transportation, but lacks the means to use it, the health plan must assist with the means through gas vouchers, mileage reimbursement, etc. - c.
+NEMT services for all eligible and enrolled Health Plan members: - a.
+When the member lacks both means and mode to arrange for their transportation. - When the member has access to a suitable mode of transportation, but lacks the means to use it, the Health Plan must assist with the means through gas vouchers, mileage reimbursement, etc. - c.
 Travel related expenses including food, parking fees/tolls, transportation vouchers (i.e., taxis, ride sharing services, public transit), and mileage. - d.
-The obligation for the health plan to provide transportation is not without qualifications and prior authorization.
+The obligation for the Health Plan to provide transportation is not without qualifications and prior authorization.